-An Equality Impact Assessment (PDF 179Kb) for the Plan was carried out, ensuring that the priorities in the Plan meet the needs of all sections of Stockport society.
+An Equality Impact Assessment (PDF 38Kb) for the Plan was also carried out, making sure that the priorities in the Plan meet the needs of everyone in Stockport.

-The information in the Plan supports our Portfolio Agreements which will be published in June 2018 and help us to plan for future years.
+The information in the Plan supports our Portfolio Agreements which will be updated and published in June 2020.

 Our Performance and Resources framework makes sure that the impact of our investments, activities and projects can be measured.
-You can view our performance reports on our democracy pages.
-We will also continue to publish a range of detailed datasets on our transparency pages.
+View our performance reports on our democracy pages.
+We'll also continue to publish a range of detailed datasets on our transparency pages.